-The inside of a wardrobe door can have place for hanging shoes or handbags like this.
+The inside of a wardrobe door can have place for hanging shoes or handbags.
 In fact the insides of wardrobe doors can be used for keeping toiletry items, like deodorant in handy fabric organizers.

-When you have it in a box there is always a bag or roll that doesn’t fit and ends up getting squashed in the back of a cupboard somewhere – this hanging stand takes care of gift wrap problems or you can make your own using a hanger and some fabric.
+When you have it in a box there is always a bag or roll that doesn’t fit and ends up getting squashed in the back of a cupboard somewhere.
+A takes care of gift wrap problems, or you can make your own using a hanger and some fabric.

 When they are in neat piles –some kid (or adult) always pulls one from the bottom of the pile when in a rush to go swimming leaving the rest strewn over the floor.
 Quick fix – rolling the towels.
 Putting in extra shelves creates less height between the shelves taking only two rolled up towels above each other.

 Kids get them out easier and they are ready rolled to go into the backpack as they head for a pool or the beach.

 Do the same for bath towels – and use open shelves in the bathroom – manky-looking towels just don’t cut it on display and get moved to the box for mopping up after a storm, drying dogs or placing at doorways when kids insist on leaping out of the pool and storming into the house without drying off first – they at least catch some of the drips.